NateDhaliwal/natedhaliwal.github.io/blog/_posts/2025-2-8-Tips-for-installing-Discourse.md

 ---

 ## VPS
 A VPS (Virtual Private Server) is a server (typically on the cloud) that you can run software.
 It is typically accessed by [SSH](), and you run commands in that machine.
 To run Discourse, you'll need a VPS.
 I'll list a few and talk about them.
 They are not ranked in any way.
+All prices are in USD, and are as of February 2025.

 1. [Google Cloud Platfrom (GCP)](https://cloud.google.com)'s Compute Engine

 GCP's Compute Engine product is a product that I use to host my forum.
 The GCP Cloud Console is fairly simple to navigate, though it has a slightly complex interface.
 Beginners have lots of support across the web, like on StackOverflow or Google's own forums (which isn't Discourse, pity). <br>
 GCP's free plan is not *too* bad.
 It gives you a free `e2-micro` instance each month, as well as credits that you can use.
 I use that to run my forum (save $$$!), and it hasn't given me big issues so far except 1 thing: it's very slow.
 The website itself is a bit on the slow side (but it's alright, actually), however, the rebuilding of the forum for updates or plugin installation takes forever.
 Like, forever.
 It takes about 2 to 3 hours long, so go do your own thing while the rebuilding takes place.
 If you're using GCP's in-built terminal that connects to the server, it may timeout when you leave it alone, so your progress may go down the drain. <br>
 A workaround is to use `tmux` to run the rebuild command in the background, so you can safely close the terminal and come back later to find your forum updated.
 I tried it on a busy day and it worked like magic.
-I may wite a guide in the future on how to accomplish this.
+I may write a guide in the future on how to accomplish this.

 2. [Digital Ocean](https://digitalocean.com)